skyekiwi/documentation/src/pages/legal/privacy-notice.md

 ## 14. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at agiletypescript@gmail.com.
+If you have questions or comments about this notice, you may email us at hello@skye.kiwi.

 <br/>